AnastasiiaPetrus/Theoretical-Quantum-Advantage-Why-to-build-a-Quantum-Computer-/Climate and Environment/Publication Frequency/climate_and_environmen_publication_frequency.md

 ## Table Legend

-- **Algorithm & Method**: Cluster of related algorithms or models (may include variants and common abbreviations).
+- **Algorithm & Method**: Cluster of related algorithms or methods.
 - **fpub**: The number of times the method was mentioned in the aggregated, deduplicated literature survey (higher = more prevalent in recent research, 2010–2024).

 ---